Our research is editorially independent but we may earn a commission for purchases made through our links.

 Kuala Lumpur, Malaysia

-The city often ranks high on lists of solo travel-friendly cities, with the vast majority of locals genuinely warm and friendly.
-Kuala Lumpur offers both cutting-edge sophistication and old world charm, with towering skyscrapers nestled alongside graceful colonial structures and pre-war ornate shops.
+Kuala Lumpur often ranks high on lists of solo travel-friendly cities, with the vast majority of locals genuinely warm and friendly.
+It offers both cutting-edge sophistication and old-world charm, with towering skyscrapers nestled alongside graceful colonial structures and pre-war ornate shops.
 With its warm climate, lush greenery and abundance of colorful blooms, it’s been likened to a tropical version of New York City.
 Here, it’s easy to have fun on your own, with many locals speaking good English.
 Checking out Bukit Bintang, an insane, world-renowned shopping center and exploring local markets for outstanding arts and crafts is a must.

 Queenstown, New Zealand

 New Zealand is a winning destination for travelers of all types, with an abundance of jaw-dropping scenery and friendly people.
 Adventure lovers seeking a chance to enjoy the great outdoors can join an organized tour to meet up with others with similar interests or hire a car and travel around on their own.
 Queenstown is the adventure capital of the country and a mecca for travelers that may leave you exhausted trying to fit it all in.
 Since you’re on your own, you can try to do it all, or take it at an easy pace.
 Enjoy everything from hiking and bungee jumping to sky diving and horseback riding along with an outstanding restaurant and nightlife scene.